-15. Any SMHA suspension of five (5) games or less shall be without the right of appeal.
+15. Any SMHA suspension of five (5) games or less is not eligible to be appealed.

-22. All referees must submit in writing on the back of the game sheet or on a SMHA On-Line Incident Report the full details on the following: Misconducts, Game Misconducts, Gross Misconducts, Match and Major penalties assessed to players and coaches.
+22. All referees must submit in writing on the back of the game sheet or on a SMHA On-Line Incident Report the full details on the following: 10-minute misconducts, Game Misconducts, Gross Misconducts, Match and Major penalties assessed to players and coaches.

-23. Coaches in breach of the SMHA Coaches Code of Conduct are subject to disciplinary action from the SMHA Discipline Committee.
+23. Coaches in breach of the SMHA Coaches Code of Conduct are subject to disciplinary action from the SMHA Discipline Committee and/or from their home Zone.
 Disciplinary actions may include suspension from coaching through to removal as a coach for severe conduct unbecoming a coach.